Craving some outrageously creamy potato soup? This recipe is winter comfort food at it's finest!

 Instructions

-- While potatoes are cooking melt 2 tablespoon of butter in a separate saute pan on medium heat.
-Add onion, celery, and carrots and saute until tender.
-Add garlic and cook for two minutes more, then add content of the saute pan to the soup pot.
+- While potatoes are cooking, melt 2 tablespoons of butter in a separate saute pan over medium heat.
+Add onion, celery, and carrots then saute until tender.
+Add garlic and cook for two minutes more, then add the sauteed vegetables to the soup pot.

 - Add bacon to the saute pan and fry until crisp.
-Remove from pan and allow to cool slightly then crumble.
+Remove the crispy bacon from the pan and allow to cool slightly then crumble.
 Discard grease.

-- With saute pan on low, melt remaining 4 tablespoons of butter and sprinkle in flour to make a roux.
+- With the saute pan on low heat, melt the remaining 4 tablespoons of butter and sprinkle in flour to make a roux.
 Stir roux continuously until it turns a light brown, approx 5 minutes.

 - Place sour cream in a medium-size bowl and temper with hot soup by adding a few splashes of soup with the sour cream and stirring to incorporate together.
 Once the sour cream is runny and hot it can be added to the soup.

-- Add fresh ground pepper, celery salt, and then salt to taste.
+- Add fresh ground black pepper, celery salt, and then salt to taste.

 - For chunkier consistently, mash soup with a potato masher till it reaches your desired consistency.
 For creamier soup, puree with an immersion blender until smooth.